WinterResearch/world-of-warcraft-wotlk-dungeon-bot/README.md

 install weakauaras addon, one by one, import all of the weakauras strings from weakauras.txt file, each separated by spaces.

+to pause the bot, spam the f7 key to free mouse, then cancel running script.

 required settings:

 /follow macro, modify this macro each dungeon, to dps that your character will be following